Peakboard/peakboard-templates.github.io/_templates/Intralogistics-Receive-Orders-via-MQTT/en.md

 # related template

 This template works in connection with [this template](https://templates.peakboard.com/Intralogistics-Order-Parts-with-MQTT/en).
-Which accepts and represents the orders.
+Which creates new orders.